matheus-foscarinid/matheus-foscarinid/README.md

 🏴 Currently working at [Minha Visita](https://minhavisita.app/index.php)
 🏛️ Reading about Software Design & Architecture
-👨‍🏫 I talk and teach about starting on the *technology market*
+👨‍🏫 I talk about starting on the *technology market*
-💘 Currently studying NestJS and Docker
+📚 Currently studying NestJS and Vue 3!
 <br/>

 ### 🔧 Languages and Tools: